Strome, DeBrincat lead Blackhawks past Kings, 5-1

 DeBrincat set up Strome again with 4:05 left the second as Chicago increase it to 3-0.
 DeBrincat slipped from the right side of the net into the circle, then dished to Strome who ripped a shot from the hashmarks past Campbell’s glove.

 DeBrincat and Strome clicked again on their next shift with 58 seconds left in the period.
-After taking Strome’s feed off the backboards, DeBrincat fired a quick shot between Campbell’s pads from the slot
+After taking Strome’s feed off the backboards, DeBrincat fired a quick shot between Campbell’s pads from the slot.

 Walker cut it to 4-1 at 3:35 of the third.
 The defenseman skated in from the point and fired a shot between Lehner’s pads from the right circle.

 Caggiula iced it when a shot deflected in of his right skate with 2:07 left.

 UP NEXT: